-A: If too much skin is removed it will cause ectropion– where the eyelid droops too much or rolls out too much and sets the eye up for being excessively dry with excessive tearing and possible under eye.
+A: If too much skin is removed it will cause ectropion– where the eyelid droops too much or rolls out too much and sets the eye up for being excessively dry with excessive tearing and possible under the eye.

 Q: How long is recovery?

 Q: What if a dog owner decides not to get surgery?

 A: If surgery is not performed, dogs will have chronic irritation of the eye with excessive tearing and pain.
 If the rolled eyelid rubs on the surface of the cornea, it can cause a corneal abrasion and ulcers- which is very painful.
 If an ulcer is left untreated it can get infected, cause scarring, loss of vision, and loss of the eye.
 Thus, in more severe cases, it can be constantly painful and lead to serious deleterious effects with surgery being the only treatment option.

 Q: Does entropion usually affect only one eye?